a20351766/udo.1.4.0/docs/source/peer_event_services.rst

 General overview
 ----------------

-In previous versions of Fabric, the peer event service was known as the event hub.
+In previous versions of UDO, the peer event service was known as the event hub.
 This service sent events any time a new block was added to the peer's ledger, regardless of the channel to which that block pertained, and it was only accessible to members of the organization running the eventing peer (i.e., the